openwdl/wdl/SPEC.md

 # Workflow Description Language (WDL)

 This is version 1.2.1 of the Workflow Description Language (WDL) specification.
 It describes WDL `version 1.2`.
 It introduces a number of new features (denoted by the ✨ symbol) and clarifications to the [1.1.*](https://github.com/openwdl/wdl/blob/wdl-1.1/SPEC.md) version of the specification.
 It also deprecates several aspects of the 1.0 and 1.1 specifications that will be removed in the [next major WDL version](https://github.com/openwdl/wdl/blob/wdl-2.0/SPEC.md) (denoted by the 🗑 symbol).
+For an execution engine to be considered compliant with WDL 1.2, you must pass 100% of the compliance tests using [`spectool`](https://github.com/openwdl/spectool).

 ## Revisions